SolutionGuidance/psm/INSTALL.md

 `pesp-was8.5-ext-srcs/` is code for the semi-separate middleware application that provides the PSM with a consistent API to external services.
-Nothing about this middleware application that is conceptually tied to WebSphere, it's just that it was (apparently) started after the WebSphere split, and therefore its WebSphere-specificity is built into its name, as with `pesp-was8.5/`.
+Nothing about this middleware application that is conceptually tied to WebSphere, it's just that for some reason in the WebSphere case it's a sibling to the main code directory, whereas in the JBoss case, for somem reason it's a subdirectory instead (`pesp-jboss/cms-external-sources/`).

-As of April 2017, our development plan is to retarget the PSM to the WildFly (formerly JBoss), do all development on the `master` branch, not have application-server-specific subdirectories, and migrate desired non-WebSphere-specific changes from the WebSphere-oriented code into the new mainline.
+As of April 2017, our development plan is to retarget the PSM to the WildFly (formerly JBoss), do all development on the `master` branch, not have application-server-specific subdirectories.
+There are two paths for doing this: Make the WebSphere code work under WildFly, or get the older JBoss version up and running in WildFly and then port over desired non-WebSphere-specific changes from the WebSphere code.
+Since the WebSphere-oriented version is more recent and should be a superset of the JBoss version, we'll try the former first.

-This INSTALL.md file will be continuously improved as we do the above, and when it loses the warning at the top, that will mean we expect the PSM to be deployable in WildFly.
+This INSTALL.md file will be continuously improved as we work.
+When it loses the warning at the top, that will mean we expect the PSM to be deployable in WildFly.

 # WIP: Preliminary installation instructions for pesp-jboss/